-The chocolate chip cookie has always held great meaning for me from my first bite.
+Once upon a Thyme · The Magic Of The Chocolate Chip Cookie The chocolate chip cookie has always held great meaning for me from my first bite.
 It was the first time that I had travelled to the United States.
-A little girl was eating one in the playground and shared a piece with me.
-This act…
+A little girl was eating…

 I recall so vividly that Sunday morning.
 It was such a quiet day, with no traffic populating the streets.
 There was no hustle and bustle of people going to work or school.
 My ears were attuned to the flutter and song of birds outside of…